appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Confirm that provided evidence shows either the user has a full login session or an account verification process is conducted before allowing user account modifications or transaction against sensitive data
+1. Provided evidence shall show either the user has a full login session or an account verification process is conducted before allowing user account modifications or transaction against sensitive data

 *L2*
-1. Verify that a user is required to have a full login session or an account verification process is conducted before allowing user account modifications or transaction against sensitive data
+1. Verification shall confirm that a user is required to have a full login session or an account verification process is conducted before allowing user account modifications or transaction against sensitive data

 ---